raviselker/pythoneersday-pyscript/README.md

 For this assignment we will fetch a random dog image URL using the following API: https://dog.ceo/api/breeds/image/random

 ### Assignment
 **Fetch the url of a random dog image using the following free REST API: GET https://dog.ceo/api/breeds/image/random.
 Show this image in the browser.
-Can you make the image update every 5 seconds?**
+Can you make the image update every 5 seconds?
+Or by pressing a button?**

 Hints:
 * You will need to create an `<img>` html element and manipulate the `src` attribute in order to show the picture of the dog.
 It's best to use [pyodide's javascript proxy](https://realpython.com/pyscript-python-in-browser/#pyodides-javascript-proxy) to select (and manipulate) the element.
 * You can of course also decide to use a different REST API and show something completely different.
-See this [https://github.com/public-apis/public-apis](list of free APIs) for inspiration.
+See this [list of free APIs](https://github.com/public-apis/public-apis) for inspiration.

 ## Assignment 4 - Combining it all!